 You might not think this is a real responsibility of the MOH, but how stressful would it be for the bride if she knew some of the maids weren’t getting along?
 Ensure they are with some quick bonding activities.
 We suggest some fun ones here.

 KEEP THINGS ON TRACK ON THE WEDDING DAY

 If there’s not a wedding planner keeping everything on schedule, this duty might fall on you.
-Various tasks like hair, make up, getting dressed, and making sure the bride has eaten and had plenty of water are all necessary to ensuring the wedding goes off without a hitch.
-(Wedding Guys Wisdom: request the timeline ahead of time to avoid stress and conflict come wedding day.)
+Various tasks like hair, make-up, getting dressed and making sure the bride has eaten and had plenty of water are all necessary to ensure the wedding goes off without a hitch.

 HOLD HER BOUQUET